sofarsounds/front-end-tech-test/README.md

 ![design](mockup.jpg)

 ## Product Requirements
-- The application should match the design mockup below.
-It doesn't have to be pixel perfect
+- The application should match the design mockup above
 - On initial load, no filters should be active and all events should be displayed
+- To filter the events, the user has to click the "apply" button
 - The user can filter by both city and date at the same time
-- To filter the events, the user has to click the "apply" button
 - The "Reset Filters" button only appears when at least one filter is active
+- Clicking on "Reset Filters" removes all currently active filters
 - When the user clicks on an event card they are redirected to the sofar sounds event page

 ## Tech Requirements